any2api/any2api.github.io/legacy/about.md

 * **Executable:** Anything that can be executed such as a code snippet or a script (e.g., Shell, Python, Ruby), a binary (e.g., compiled program), or a configuration definition (e.g., Chef cookbook).
 An executable typically expects inputs and produces outputs through different channels (files, command-line arguments, environment variables, stdin, stdout, etc.).

 * **Scanner:** Specialized module to scan an executable, including its metadata (e.g., a Chef cookbook with its <code>metadata.json</code> file).
-Therefore, the input of a scanner is an executable, the output is an <a href="/apispec">API spec</a>.
-Available scanners are listed on the <a href="/modules">modules page</a>.
+Therefore, the input of a scanner is an executable, the output is an [API spec](apispec.md).
+Available scanners are listed on the [modules page](modules.md).

 * **API Spec:** Describes the interface (currently in JSON) of one or multiple executables, potentially different kinds of executables.
-Details are explained on the <a href="/apispec">API spec page</a>.
+Details are explained on the [API spec page](apispec.md).

 * **Generator:** Specialized module to generate and package an <em>API implementation</em> for all executables described in the given <em>API spec</em>.
 Therefore, the input of a generator is an API spec, the output is an API implementation.
-Available generators are listed on the <a href="/modules">modules page</a>.
+Available generators are listed on the [modules page](modules.md).

 * **API Implementation:** Self-contained, portable package containing the API spec, all executables described in the API spec, all required <em>invokers</em> and the generated implementation of the API endpoint.

 * **Invoker:** Specialized module to invoke a certain kind of executable (e.g., Ruby script, Java JAR file, Chef cookbook) at runtime.
 Invokers are packaged with the corresponding executables as part of an API implementation.
-Available invokers are listed on the <a href="/modules">modules page</a>.
+Available invokers are listed on the [modules page](modules.md).